 That night felt like a lifetime ago.
 The old lady remembered her youth as tears trickled down the long lines of her face.
 She set the box on the window sill, precisely where her ring had been those many years before, and opened it.
 She grabbed the rosary and laced it through her left hand.
 Then she pulled out the pocket-Bible and gently opened its tattered pages.

 With fingers trembling, she read, “I am the resurrection, and the life: he that believeth in me, though he were dead, yet shall he live: and whosoever liveth and believeth in me shall never die.”

 She pictured that face in her mind.
-It was full of fear and sorrow, but not in self-pity.
+It was full of fear and sorrow, but not with self-pity.
 The man on the cross anguished over the ones that would be left behind—the living.
-She now realized it wasn’t fear of the unknown darkness, because as it approached, death revealed its secrets.
+She now realized it wasn’t fear of the unknown darkness.
+Death revealed its secrets as it approached the living.
 The nearly departed man feared those left to mourn his passing.
 Had he given them enough love?
 Had he done everything to ensure they could live the life he always wanted for them in his absence?
 Had he calmed her fear of being left to live alone?
 Had he told her that his love is still as strong as it was that night in the bell tower?

 This was written for last week’s FFFAW picture prompt.
 Normally the posts are limited to 150ish words, but I just couldn’t limit myself this time.
 As such, this post is coming in two days late and probably won’t be accepted… but 仕方がないね！

 There’s no new prompt this week, but if flash fiction is your bag, be sure to check it out!